IllogicalTree/ecommerce-example/README.md

 terraform destroy
 ```

+TODO add frontend deployment to terraform script

 ## Known issues

 - Running terraform destroy fails to remove the Cloudant database instance, this will need to be removed manually until the issue has been resolved.
-- Requires zip to be installed,
+- Requires zip to be installed, so will probably want to run on linux